Orbital Sciences' new cargo ship blasts off for space station

 Cygnus capsules are not designed to return to Earth.
 Since they can stay in orbit for extended periods of time, Orbital Sciences envisions secondary missions after the capsules depart the station, as well as dedicated flights for customers besides NASA.

-On Wednesday, the rocket placed the Cygnus capsule, loaded with about 1,543 pounds (700 kg) of food, clothing and other supplies, into orbit about 170 miles above Earth.
+On Wednesday, the rocket placed the Cygnus capsule, loaded with about 1,543 pounds (700 kg) of food, clothing and other supplies, into orbit about 170 miles (274 km) above Earth.

 The spacecraft then unfurled its solar panel wings.
 Data relayed from the Cygnus showed its computers and positioning system were operating as expected.